FAQ

 No.

-Do the letters of recommendation have to be written by lecturers in my major subject or can they also come from a lecturers in one of my minor subjects?
+Do the letters of recommendation have to be written by lecturers in my major subject or can they also come from a lecturer in one of my minor subjects?

-The letters of recommendation may be written by lecturers of your choice from your program of studies.
+The letters of recommendation may be written by lecturers of your choice.

 Should the letters of recommendation be submitted together with the other application documents or should they be sent directly by the university lecturer?

-There are two possible ways to submit the letters of recommendation.
-Either students upload the letters of recommendation as part of their application documents in STiNE or it can be submitted confidentially on the following link.
+There are two possible ways to submit the letter of recommendation.
+Either students upload the letter of recommendation as part of their application documents at the application form or it can be submitted confidentially by using this form:

 What can I do if my referee prefers to forward the recommendation letter directly to the university?